 The high-resolution TFT color display not only underscores the elegant design of the Jura E8 coffee machine but also makes it a real pleasure to use.
 Simply use the two rows of small buttons on either side of the screen to program it.
 There’s really not much more to add to that, except to say that the operation is a breeze to navigate.

-What happens is that the super-automatic espresso machine forces water through the grounds in several short bursts.
+What happens is that the super automatic espresso machine forces water through the coffee grounds in several short bursts.
 You can even hear these pulses during the extraction process.
-In contrast, the aim on a portafilter is to achieve consistent water pressure and flow rates.
+In contrast, the aim of a portafilter is to achieve consistent water pressure and flow rates.

 Sorry, Jura, but that makes specifying a maximum pump pressure on the E8 even more pointless than usual.
 Manufacturers advertise that a machine’s pump is capable of producing up to 15 bars of pressure out of sheer force of habit.
 Why?
 Much like with computers or smartphones, lots of people use performance figures as a basis for comparing multiple products.